neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/media/storyboard.md

 - Select "Enabled, true"

 ### Constraints
+- Prepare
+  - Go to Configure tab
+    - Collapse Knobs
-- Click on "RelaxationCard"
+- Start on "RelaxationCard"
-- Adjust right panel larger until controls revert to compact layout
-- Collapse knobs section and expand constraints section
 - Change width via ruler back and forth and end at a size larger than 400
 - Set the min width via text field to 200
 - Move min constraints on both axes